aemendes/chat-app-react/README.md

 # chat-app-react
-Project proposed by the University of Interior Border on Distributed Systems.
+Project proposed by the University of Beira Interior on Distributed Systems.

 Main objectives:
 - creation of a Web service
 - creating a proxy for the Web service